phypoh/HadesCuisineMod/README.md

 ### Dazing Knuckledrink
 - 25% Increased Chance of running into Dionysus, and Dionysus Boons have 15% Increased chance to be Rare or better.

+### Grecian Breakfast
+- 25% Increased Chance of running into Apollo, and Apollo Boons have 15% Increased chance to be Rare or better.

+### Hot Cocoa
+- 25% Increased Chance of running into Hestia, and Hestia Boons have 15% Increased chance to be Rare or better.

+### Queen's Platter
+- 25% Increased Chance of running into Hera, and Hera Boons have 15% Increased chance to be Rare or better.

+### Forge-Baked Pizza
+- 25% Increased Chance of running into Hepheastus, and Hepheastus Boons have 15% Increased chance to be Rare or better.

+### Goldfish Crackers
+- 25% Increased Chance of running into Apollo, and Apollo Boons have 15% Increased chance to be Rare or better.

 ### Mystery Jan's
 - Gain a random boon.
 Every 3 stages it becomes another random boon.
 These boons are always common and always non-slot boons.